-If you’re looking to create an animated video, one of the first things you’ll have to decide on is the style of animation you’d like to produce.
+If you’re looking to create an animated video, one of the first things you’ll have to decide on is the animation styles you’d like to incorporate.

-There are so many different animation styles that it can be difficult to decide which one is best-suited to your project.
+There are so many.
+Out of the hundreds of different animation styles, it can be difficult to decide which one is best suited to your project.

 Having seen thousands of animation projects completed through our platform, we’re here to help you get to the bottom of this.

-In this article, we’re going to break down all the different animation styles out there, showing you how they differ and which medium each style is best-suited to.
-If you’re looking to set a budget for a particular style of animation, it’s also well-worth checking out our adjacent guide on setting a budget for animation.
+In this article, we’ll be breaking down the different animation styles out there.
+We’ll take a look at how they differ, and which medium each style is best suited to.
+If you’re looking to set a budget for a particular style of animation, it’s also well worth checking out our adjacent guide on setting a budget for animation.

 Ready?
 Let’s get into it!